precice/config-graph/docs/Edges.md

 ## Multi-coupling-scheme - participant

 This edge connects a multi-coupling-scheme with its "control" participant.
-Note that for the control participant, there is also a `MULTI_COUPLING_SCHEME__PARTICIPANT` edge in addition to this `_CONTROL`-edge.

 - `type`: MULTI_COUPLING_SCHEME__PARTICIPANT_CONTROL
 - `from`: MultiCouplingScheme